30 Ways Your Heart Is Not Working Correctly, Say Doctors

 Being #1 is usually a good thing.
 Not when it comes to heart disease.
 According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death in the United States, causing a whopping one in four deaths.
 The term "heart disease" can be confusing, as it refers to several types of heart conditions you should know about.
 Click through to learn about the symptoms—and the various forms of the disease—so you don't become another statistic.
+And to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Your Heart Skips A Beat or There Are Extra Beats